rodrigoarantes/iagenda/README.md

   - BusinessDetails:
       - Just a CRUD
       - Customer registers must never get deleted...
 As opposed, They should get flagged as deleted
       - The landing page for this module will be a place where there will be a search field which will list by latest 15 entries.
-The search term, in the text field, will scan the columns name, phone1, and phone2
+The search term, in the text field, will be used for scanning the columns name, phone1, and phone2